How to make a Unsalted Sea Pottery Garden Charm

 - Clip the foam sheet 9” x 12” to your clipboard.
 (Clay will not stick to the foam sheet.)

-- Wedge (knead) clay ball to remove air bubbles.( If necessary)
+- Wedge (knead) clay ball to remove air bubbles, if necessary.

 - Be careful not to distort the overall shape of your charm

-Add Hanging Holes
+Add Holes

 Prepare for Storage